jeannafta/trajnetplusplusbaselines/README.rst

     The final displacement error (FDE) is the distance between the predicted final destination and the true final destination at the end of the prediction period.

-   We can see that the directionnal have lower values for ADE and FDE than other models, this means that it must be usually the best one to approximate the groundtruth path.
+   Using the directionnal grid interaction module, the lowest values of ADE and FDE were obtained when compared to all others models.
+This interaction module will be retained for the upcoming steps of the project.

 2. Comparaison between Vanilla & D-Grid Model using synth_data & real_data
 -----